idaholab/moose/framework/doc/content/getting_started/installation/windows10.md

 echo "export DISPLAY=localhost:0" >> ~/.bashrc
 ```

-Once the above items are completed, please follow the installation instructions pertaining to your choice of Linux OS among our getting started pages.
+Once the above items are complete, please follow the installation instructions pertaining to your choice of Linux OS among our getting started pages.
 If you chose a Linux distribution we do not have a package for, then you will want to follow one of our 'Manual Install' instructions.